Equality and Diversity

 This report contains Lancashire Care NHS Foundation Trusts Gender Pay Gap information and is our position as at 31 March 2018.

 Equality Delivery System 2

 The Equality Delivery System was updated in November 2013 and is now known as EDS2.
 We review progress against this at events throughout the year.
-Our most recent event was held in November 2015 and you can read all about it here.
+Our most recent event was held in November 2018 and you can read about it here.

 Interpreters and Translation